AmeerCoder/My_excel_First_Project/README.md

 **Project Title** :  Verinda Store 2022 Analysis **Problem :**
 - Ex.
 1 Compare the sales and orders using single chart?
-Which month got the highest sales and orders?
+- Ex.
+2 Which month got the highest sales and orders?
-Who purchased more men or women in 2022?
+- Ex.
+3 Who purchased more men or women in 2022?
-What are the different order status in 2022?
+- Ex.
+4 What are the different order status in 2022?
-List of top states contriuting to the sales?
+- Ex.
+5 List of top states contriuting to the sales?
-Relation between age and gender based on number ?
+- Ex.
+6 Relation between age and gender based on number ?
-Which Channel contributing to maximum sales?
+- Ex.
+7 Which Channel contributing to maximum sales?
-Highest selling category?, etc.
+- Ex.
+8 Highest selling category?, etc.

 **Sample Insights**
 **Women are more likely to buy compared to men (65%)**